Taking your pet to Australia

 All pets travelling to Australia must spend either 10 or 30 days in quarantine at the government-run facility in Mickleham.

 We regret to inform you that you will not be able to visit your pet during their quarantine period.
 However, the quarantine facility is of extremely high quality, staffed by experienced and caring staff.
-Your pet will be well cared for.
+Your pet will be well cared for througout.

 What airlines fly pets to Australia?

-We tend to favour Emirates or Qatar airlines, both of which have transit stops in either Dubai or Doha, respectively.
+We use Emirates or Qatar airlines, both of which have transit stops in either Dubai or Doha, respectively.

 Both have fantastic reception centres, where your pet will be offloaded from the plane, fed, watered and if time permits, given some exercise before the onward journey to Australia.